 - Why practice?
 What’s the point?

 - What actually happens when we meditate?
-How can listener know they are doing ok?
+How can listeners know they are doing ok?

 - What are the main obstacles to us sitting?